daltonbr/niosII/README.md

 Some things are left unsaid in this description.
 Problems must be solved by the team and the solution must be explained in the final report.
 As a bonus, the team must develop additional commands.

+## TODO
+- [X] method to calculate a triangular number (triangular.s)
+- [ ] method to convert a given 16bit unsigned integer to its correspond in 7-display-segment
+- [ ] decide which option is best: convert all digits at once OR one by one
+- [ ] method or way to move and rotate the HexDisplay
+- [ ] discuss a way to read and decide which command was assigned

 For more project like this one, see our another repo https://github.com/daltonbr/micro2